Can I send a paper copy of my script to your mailing address?

 We prefer that the submitted scripts be finished works; it is not advisable to submit a partial screenplay to the competition.

 Do I need to submit a logline?
 Synopsis?

 No, we do not require a logline and/or synopsis for entries.

 How much does it cost to submit my screenplay?

 All of our fees and entrance deadlines can be found on our Rules and Guidelines page.

 Do I have to pay extra for my analysis?

 No, our competition entry fees include one analysis per script.

 Is there a way to enter for free?
 Do you provide fee waivers?

-Do you accept money orders?
+Do you accept money orders or personal checks?